CCM19/ccm19doks/docs/erste_schritte/onboarding-schritt-4.md

 # Onboarding - Step 4

-Here you define the placeholder texts for your page - the most important are the following you can also see in the screenshot below:
+Here you define the placeholder texts for your page - the most important ones are the following which you can also see in the screenshot below:

 * **{Company}** -&gt; Enter the name of your company here.
 * **{Company_Privacy}** -&gt; Enter the link to your privacy policy here.